PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit `_optimize_yolo_decode_mul_square_anchor_chains` as a generic bounded `MUL(const)->square->MUL(const)->MUL(const)` constant-fold candidate rather than retaining model-name ownership.
-Preserve exact input ordering, singleton and finite-value guards, all intermediate fan-out/public boundaries, dtype/shape/quantization metadata, output identity, statistics, and pruning; do not broaden it to unrelated MUL chains.
+3. Audit `_optimize_gather_axis0_singleton_to_reshape_input_chains` as the next
+   bounded shape/indexing cleanup.
+Preserve axis-zero, singleton-index, constant-buffer, Reshape-input-position, public/fan-out, shape/signature, output identity, statistics, and pruning contracts while eliminating its repeated consumer scan through one maintained index.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.